-Following final review of 2016 sampling data the Port notified Ecology and Ecology listed the property as a distinctive cleanup site.
+Following final review of 2016 sampling data the Port notified Ecology and Ecology listed the property as two distinctive cleanup sites (Former Shell Oil Bulk Plant - 220 Tumwater Truck Route Site and the Former Pettit Oil - 220 Tumwater Truck Route Site.
 Ecology listed the initial PLP's as the Port and Shell.
 In May of 2018, the Port and Shell conducted additional site investigation sampling at the site to further delineate the extent and magnitude of contamination.
-The reporting detailing the findings of this investigation is expected to be completed in the summer of 2018.
+The reporting detailing the findings of this investigation was completed in the fall of 2018 and currently the Port and Shell are working on a funding agreement for the Former Shell Oil Bulk Plant site.